Swarali2310/Adversarial_Attacks_And_Ensemble_Defense_For_NLP_Models/README.md

 ### Experimental Results

-### Easy case - When all the models used in ensemble successfully defended the attack
+### Easy case
+* We consider the easy case as when the attacking is benign or not sufficient enough to misguide the models
+* Below shows the models classifying the sentence correctly marking the attack as failed

-Bert-base-uncased
+* Bert-base-uncased
 <img src=images/bert-easy.PNG align=center>

-Alberta-base-cased
+* Alberta-base-cased
 <img src=images/alberta-easy.PNG align=center>

-Roberta-base
+* Roberta-base
 <img src=images/roberta-easy.PNG align=center>

-### Hard case - When all the models used in ensemble failed to defend the attack
+### Hard case
+* Hard case is considered when the attacking is clever with replacing the words
+* The models are clearly misguided in classifying the adverse sentences
+* However, the humans can observe the context of the sentences and classify correctly
+* Below shows the samples of such attacking examples misclassifed by the considered models

-Bert-base-uncased
+* Bert-base-uncased
 <img src=images/bert-hard.PNG align=center>

-Alberta-base-cased
+* Alberta-base-cased
 <img src=images/alberta-base-hard.PNG align=center>

-Roberta-base
+* Roberta-base
 <img src=images/Roberta-hard.PNG align=center>

 ### Medium case - When few of the models used in ensemble failed to defend the attack
 Bert-base-uncased
 <img src=images/bert-medium.PNG align=center>